Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 - Xterm (installed in most distros.
 I'll check the default terminal in the future)

 ## How to use it:
-- Download the AppImage on the Releases Page
+* Download the Deb, tar.xz, pacman or the AppImage file on the Releases Page
-- Install legendary
+* Legendary now is built inside the app.
 - install xterm
-- chmod +x heroic-xxx.AppImage
-- ./heroic-xxx.AppImage
+* Install or run the AppImage or the heroic binary inside the TAR file.
 - If you neved used Legendary before, it will ask you to login first.
 So, two windows will be opened, a browser window will be opened on Epic Games Store for you to login there and get the SID code, and also a Xterm window will be opened and there you will paste the SID code.
 - After the login, the app will refresh the game list and should relaunch showing your library.
 Sometime it won't then just close it and open it again.
 - If you think is easier, before launching the app, run `legendary auth` on a terminal and after login run `legendary list-games`.
 Then the app will identify the configuration and will open your library.